 List of Twitter Tools

-Tweetspinner : PAID – This is a tool to manage your twitter account.
+Tweetspinner : NO longer available.
+Alas Tweetspinner was ahead of the curve and is no longer available.
+I have heard of some macros that restore some of its previous functionality but have not employed them myself.
+PAID – This is a tool to manage your twitter account.
 It helps you find people to follow and unfollow and auto follows those who follow your competition – did you follow that?
 Tweetspinner is not for the faint of heart – it can take a bit of struggling to get going.

 Tweet Adder: PAID – the Jury is still out for me.
 It might be that I am just comfortable with Tweetspinner but I am rather stubborn so I will keep trying to figure out the value.